 This post contains affiliate links.
 If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 Depending on the length of the hike or the difficulty of the tour, you might have to carry a lot of equipment with you.
-So binoculars for hiking shouldn’t be big and heavy but still have good optical performance and should work well and be reliably even in the most adverse weather.
+Binoculars for hiking should not be too big and too heavy but should provide good optical performance and function well and reliably even in the most adverse weather.

 How much are binoculars for Hiking?

 Inexpensive binoculars are available in discount stores in supermarkets and online.
-There are plenty of binoculars that hardly cost a hundred dollars and promise powerful magnification and high optical performance.
+There are plenty of binoculars that cost less than a hundred dollars and promise powerful magnification and high optical performance.
 However, a lot more is hidden inside binoculars than the layman sees at first glance.

 You likely won’t find really good binoculars in discount stores.
 For those, you have to go to an outdoor shop, the hunting store, or order them online.
 But if you are new to binoculars and you are going to a specialist shop for the first time, you might be in for a surprise at what the really good high-end binoculars cost.